kovacsnador/tinycoro/README.md

 ```
 ### Further Simplification with Coroutine Wrappers

 You can make this even more readable by wrapping the asynchronous API calls in their own `tinycoro::Task`.
-This abstracts away the callback management entirely:
+This abstracts away the callback entirely (still with included exception handling):
 ```cpp
 tinycoro::Task<std::string> AsyncDownloadCoro(const std::string& url)
 {